 20. Support Automation

 CRMs come in several different formats — web-based, also known as SaaS or online CRM, or on-premise.
 On-premise CRM systems use a network of highly-customizable onsite hardware and software systems that require software licenses to store customer data.
-Cloud CRM solutions exist on remote servers where software updates, security measures, hardware upgrades, backups and more are managed by the CRM software service provider.
+Cloud CRM solutions exist on remote servers where software updates, security measures, hardware upgrades, backups and more are managed by the CRM service provider.
 Both come with unique pros and cons to consider before choosing.

 22. Product Level Quotes

-CRM software functions as an inventory database for your products.
+A CRM functions as an inventory database for your products.
 Keep up with quotes for the products that you sell individually.
 Find out which products are doing well with customers and where sales are lost.
 Access this information from handheld devices, desktops and more.

 23. Role-Based Views